 I wish I could say I had a real solution to the problem, but for me it’s a combination of observation and re-evaluation.
 Lately I’ve been trying to backtrack why there are some things I get so aggravated about, and wonder what the source of them was.
 There are wounds that I’ve carried for so many years, that I don’t even know what dealt the first blow.

 I have found one thing, though, that works well, but it is really hard to honestly do.
-I go to the Lord, and I say that I am willing to drop all the baggage that I bring with me, and simply obey whatever he wants me to do.
-It’s really, really, really hard to honestly do that, and I can say I’ve only been able to actually do it about twice.
+I go to God, and I say that I am willing to drop all the baggage that I bring with me, and simply obey whatever He wants me to do.
+It’s really, really, really hard to honestly do that.
 There’s a certain fear that comes with it, that by being so open and vulnerable that I’ll be exposed to scrutiny by the Lord.
 That doesn’t happen, though.
-I don’t really feel much as a response to what he would say to me, but I do feel like I’m making good progress in that I can try to let more things go, and let him replace them with something else.
-It’s a difficult experience to describe, and I’m probably not doing it justice in trying to here.
+I don’t really feel much as a response to what He would say to me, but I do feel like I’m making good progress in that I can try to let more things go, and let Him replace them with something else.
+It’s a difficult experience to describe.
 Regardless, I do know it’s the direction I want to go.

 What I *can* do right now, though, is let go of the pettiness, the small things, the ones I like to get annoyed about.
 It’s so easy to hate, and so hard to let go, but it does get easier each time I do it, and I’m grateful for that.